skaynor/wildhunts-campaign/docs/resources/weapons/equipment-basics.md

 ## Armor

-Armor in the Monster Hunter universe is comprised of all nonmagical armor in the [Player's Handbook](https://drive.google.com/open?id=10elvJ7bM_YyGaGt_xAIZFyr9aGkBPpEu&usp=drive_fs) (p.145) and uses the standard rules for the armor.
+Armor in this campaign is comprised of all nonmagical armor in the [Player's Handbook](https://drive.google.com/open?id=10elvJ7bM_YyGaGt_xAIZFyr9aGkBPpEu&usp=drive_fs) (p.145) and uses the standard rules for the armor.
 A PC at level 1 starts with the armor in their starting equipment of their class.
-This armor can be enhanced at the Smithy using materials you obtain while out on a hunt.
+This armor can be enhanced using materials you obtain while out on a hunt.
 They usually have the look and feel of the monsters utilized to enhance the armor.

 ### Rarity